lorio/jcw-hugo/content/books/employment-of-the-apes.md

 Dennis Cooper wrote in _Beyond Baroque_:

->Wright's talent appears bright... as well as attractive in the categories of filing, inspiration and temperament.
+>Wright's talent appears bright... as well as attractive in the categories of feeling, inspiration and temperament.

 Rare (only 6 remaining from the edition).
 Use the email link below for inquiries.